jvasilakes/mito/README.md

  9. Power cycle the Mito, connect to the Frez app, and validate that the reading is correct for the weight you used to calibrate.

+### Configuration

+You can manually set the following variables in `prototype/src/lib/config.h`.
+For the changes to take effect, you will need to recompile and upload the firmware to your Mito (see below).

+ * `LIGHT_SLEEP_SECONDS`: The number of seconds with no weight changes until the Mito enters light sleep.
+Default 60.
+ * `DEEP_SLEEP_SECONDS`: The number of seconds in light sleep until the Mito enters deep sleep.
+Default 600.
+ * `SCALE_FACTOR`: The calibration scale factor.
+Default set during calibration (see above).
+This can be used to fine-tune your precise calibration factor.

 ### Building the firmware

+First, clone this repository or download the code for your chosen release.
+Then,

 ```
 cd dev